 Intrinsic Staining

 Certain medications can stain your teeth as they develop if taken as a child.
 Certain antihistamines and tetracycline are both big players in this.
-This can also occur with excessive fluoride consumption as a child.
+This can also happen with excessive fluoride consumption as a child.
 It causes permanent staining to your teeth.

 Genetics always plays a part in your smile.
 You may have a predisposition to darker or weaker tooth enamel.
 Your teeth won’t be as bright as others may be.
 It’s also possible for you to be predisposed to tooth discoloration.